tslavchev-alumni/gtfsrt-audit-dbt/PORTFOLIO.md

 If this were a production project, feed health would be a prerequisite rather than the outcome.
 Once trust in the feeds exists, downstream work would naturally move toward service reliability, vehicle behavior, or schedule adherence.
 Those problems are domain-specific and context-dependent, so I intentionally avoided them here.

-The goal of this project was not to demonstrate transit analytics expertise, but to design and reason about a reliable, testable, and explainable data engineering system.
+The goal of this project was to design and reason about a reliable, testable, and explainable data engineering system.

 ---